Question: What happens if you buy one rental property a year for 20 years?

 Analyzing the Data over 34 Years

-In the first year, you will purchase a single rental house for $98,900, which is 50 times the US national average for rent.
+In the first year, you will buy your first rental property for a purchase price of $98,900, which is 50 times the US national average for rent.
 You will borrow 75% of this number, which is $74,175, and your monthly payment will be $709.
-You should expect a long-term operating expense ratio of 40% of the rent, which leaves you $1,187 for debt servicing.
-After paying your loan payment, you will be left with $478 positive cash flow each month.

-In the second year, the balance on this loan is $71,506.
-During that year, you purchase another house with the same numbers as in year one.
+In the second year, the balance on the loan for the first property is loan is $71,506.
+During that year, you purchase your next property with the same numbers as in year one.
 During this second year, your cash flow is $956, resulting in a total loan balance of $140,122 at the start of the third year.
-You can see how your cash flow snowballs, and by the 5th year, the rentals are producing enough income to fully cover your down payment on the following year’s property.

 As you enter the 16th year, some of your mortgages are being paid off.
 You continue purchasing a single house yearly until you reach 20 years and stop.
 As you enter the 21st year, you will have a monthly cash flow of $13,812 and $3,331,822 equity in your portfolio.
-From this point forward, you are buying no more houses, your loans are being paid off, and your equity is increasing.

 Year | Number of Properties | Cash Flow | Equity | Rent Collected | Operating Expenses | Mortgage Payment | Start of Year Mortgage Balance | Portfolio Vale |